Cornell Chicken Barbecue

 - Always refrigerate while marinating.

-Back to where I started with this post, and back to where I started this life, I grew up eating this New York chicken and my family has continued to make it for many decades now.
+Back to where I started this post, and back to where I start this life; I grew up eating this New York chicken and my family has continued to make it for many decades now.

 I couldn’t help feel some pride as I watched my then 16-year-old son tend the grill over Memorial Day weekend.
 Realizing he was the fourth generation of my family to make this down-home-food, a recipe standard that is now a part of my roots.

-Now he's a commercial airline pilot and I have a pretty good feeling he will be passing this recipe on.
-To the next generation, and beyond.
+Now he’s a commercial airline pilot, and I have a good feeling he will pass this recipe on to the next generation and beyond.

-Two other families joined us for the “barbecue” and this Cornell chicken recipe was a hit with everyone.
+Two other families joined us for the “barbecue” and this Cornell chicken central New York specialty recipe was a hit with everyone.
 The taste was as I remembered growing up, and I loved having the chance to tell my boys a little about the recipe and how it was a part of their heritage that someday they would be making for their kids.

 Good outdoor weather is here now, and I realized that we have to plan a chicken barbecue again, very soon.